ardalis/ApiEndpoints/README.md

 Below are what I expect will be some common questions:

-### How do I use shared routing conventions?
+### How do I use shared routing conventions

 If you want to create a common route template for all or some subset of your Endpoints, simply create a BaseEndpoint of your own that inherits from `Ardalis.Api.Endpoints.BaseEndpoint` and add a `[Route]` attribute to it.

-### Can I add more than one public routable method to an Endpoint class?
+### Can I add more than one public routable method to an Endpoint class

 Technically, yes.
 But don't do that.
 If you really want that, you should just use a Controller.